TeamSparkAI/toolvault/docs/policies.md

 It is up to the policy action to determine how to prioritize or otherwise reconcile multiple alerts/matches (there is no implied priority)
 It is up to the policy action if it wants to generate an action per policy, per alert, or per alert match (this could be static or by instance config)

-Action type: text replacement (replace, redact, remove) Metadata
+Action type: Text replacement (replace, redact, remove)
+- Metadata
   - name: Message modification
   - description: Replace, redact, or remove matched text
   - configSchema: null
   - actionSchema: action [replace, remove, redact], redactionPattern (optional)

 We could allow policy conditions to produce general purpose state that actions could access, or we could put that in actions
 - This way a policy log action could indicate the matching text, confidence score, etc/.

 ## Other

-Validators will indicate whether they produce matches (not sure we need this - it's just for UX to know whether to show text replacement action)

-If any condition has a validator that produces matches, the match processing actions will be avalable on the policy

-Text replacement and error return actions are contradictory
-- If both, message level action wins
-- We could try to prevent the user from indicating both somehow in the UX (maybe later)

 Examples:
 - A pinning validator would be a "message" validator that doesn't produce matches